-Recently I noticed that the Reach Team passively curates A TON of great digital marketing education by sharing articles amongst each other to ensure we’re up to date with the latest trends.
-As I looked back through some of my Slack channels and messages with colleagues I saw great link after great link, and I figure the world is better off if you can see them too!
+Recently I noticed that the Reach Team passively curates A TON of great digital marketing education.
+This is done by sharing articles amongst each other to ensure we’re up to date with the latest trends.
+As I looked back through some of my Slack channels and messages with colleagues, I saw great link after great link, I figure the world is better off if you can see them too!

 That’s why I am introducing The Monthly Article Roundup Series where I will grab some of our most internally discussed links that have gone around throughout the month with some of our commentary on each.